joelberkeley/spidr/tutorials/BayesianOptimization.md

 firstFive = take 5 iterations
 ```

-or use any other stopping condition we like (though we won't give an example here because spidr lacks the functionality to define stopping conditions based on `Tensor` data).
+or use any other stopping condition we like.
+However, we won't give an example here because spidr lacks the functionality to define conditionals based on `Tensor` data.